chrishumboldt/Rocket-Tools/README.md

 **NOTE:** There are slight differences between the Node and standard library files.
 These differences should not affect its usage but please report any issue should you find any.

 ## Initialization
-The library is automatically initialized due the Revealing Module Pattern used and is bound to the **Web** variable.
+The library is automatically initialized due the Revealing Module Pattern used and is bound to the variable **Web**.
 This variable acts as the libraries namespace and scopes all methods to this declaration.
 An example of some method calls can be seen below:

 ```javascript
 // Convert a string to uppercase